David Muniz has served more than 20 years in the State Department.

 Other past assignments include service as Deputy Director for the Office of Nordic and Baltic Affairs in the Bureau for European and Eurasian Affairs, Deputy Principal Officer and Head of Political Section at the U.S. Consulate in Kirkuk, Iraq, Acting Deputy Chief of Mission and Head of Political-Economic Section at the U.S. Embassy in Podgorica, Montenegro, and Political Officer at the U.S. Embassy in Pristina, Kosovo.

 Additionally, he has served in Kuala Lumpur, Malaysia, and Yekaterinburg, Russia.

 Mr. Muniz has studied Albanian, Serbo-Croatian, and Russian.

-Mr. Muniz is a graduate of the University of Georgia School of Law.
+Mr. Muniz is a graduate of the University of Georgia School of Law and a rabid fan of the Georgia Bulldogs.
 He also holds an undergraduate degree in History and Political Science from James Madison University in Harrisonburg, Virginia.